Easley, South Carolina: History

-In 1791 Washington District was established by the state legislature out of the former Cherokee territory.
+In 1791, Washington District was established by the state legislature out of the former Cherokee territory.
 Rockville was also created in 1791 but changed to Pickensville in 1792.
 Pickensville became the district seat of Washington District which was then composed of Greenville and Pendleton Counties.
-In 1798 Washington District was divided into Greenville and Pendleton Districts.
-In 1828 Pendleton District was divided further with the lower portion becoming Anderson County and the upper becoming Pickens County named after Andrew Pickens.
+In 1798, Washington District was divided into Greenville and Pendleton Districts.
+In 1828, Pendleton District was divided further with the lower portion becoming Anderson County and the upper becoming Pickens County named after Andrew Pickens.

 Col. Robert Elliott Holcombe became a co-founder of the town by starting off as a farmer and timber mill owner in the area.
 His farming ventures enabled him to establish the storeroom in 1845 as the first business in the area.
 The namesake of the town was William King Easley.
 Easley was born in Pickens County, South Carolina in 1825.
 Easley and four others from Greenville represented the Greenville area in the South Carolina Secession Convention.
 When the American Civil War erupted, Easley raised a company of cavalry from Greenville and Pickens counties.
-During the war Easley served as a major in the Confederate Army.
+During the war, Easley served as a major in the Confederate Army.

-After the civil war Easley became a local attorney and persuaded the Atlanta and Charlotte Air Line Railway to be established through Pickensville by raising $100,000 to invest in the railroad.
+After the civil war, Easley became a local attorney and persuaded the Atlanta and Charlotte Air Line Railway to be established through Pickensville by raising $100,000 to invest in the railroad.
 Holcombe was considered to be the first citizen of Easley, building the first dwelling and train depot in the town from his family's lumber mill.
 Holcombe became the first mayor of the town and was also the first agent of the train depot.
 The town of Easley was chartered in 1873.
 At the time, the consensus was that it should be named Holcombe or Holcombetown, but Col. Holcombe said that he didn't think Holcombe was a very attractive name and that Easley sounded better.
 The Pickensville Post Office became Easley Post Office in 1875.
 The railroad transformed Easley into an industrious and thriving textile town.
 The Easley Textile Company, later known as Swirl Inc., came to Easley in 1953.
-The construction of U.S. Route 123 helped establish retail and new business to Easley.
+The construction of U.S. Route 123 helped establish retail and new business in Easley.
 On April 25, 1951, a department store was on fire threatening many buildings in downtown Easley but the quick response of the fire department extinguished the fire.

 In 1968, NASCAR driver Curtis Turner caused a telephone outage in Easley while landing his airplane on the town's main street.

+In 2020, longtime fire chief Butch Womack was elected mayor.
+However, in 2023, Lisa Talbert challenged his reelection, becoming Easley's first female mayor when she defeated him.